President: | Paul Patterson |

 John Coulling announced his intention to retire in 1979.
 Prospective conductors were auditioned by taking part of a rehearsal; by all accounts, Adrian Brown was the stand-out candidate.
 By the time of the call about Bromley, Adrian had been busy in numerous conducting roles.
 While at the Academy he formed the North London Sinfonietta (with Simon Rattle on timps), as well as appearing with several other local orchestras.
 Hugh Bean (BBC SO and Beckenham resident) played the Beethoven concerto with him and became a firm friend.
 Adrian had started to conduct the Stoneleigh Youth Orchestra in 1972 (where he stayed 40 years!) and the Glasgow Youth Orchestra from 1973-1977.
 He remains the only British conductor to have reached the finals of the Herbert von Karajan International Conducting Competition in Berlin in 1975.
 He conducted the BBC SO in 1976 and the Salomon Orchestra in 1979.
 He was offered the job of conducting the Insurance Orchestra but they rehearsed on Mondays and he turned them down for Bromley!

-Bernard Brook was our leader between 1989 and 2012, having joined the orchestra in May 1981, and has also been soloist with us in many compositions, including the Bliss Violin Concerto, Prokofiev’s Second Violin Concerto and Vaughan Williams’ ‘Lark Ascending’.
+Bernard Brook was our leader between 1989 and 2012, having joined the orchestra in May 1981, and was soloist with us in many compositions, including the Bliss Violin Concerto, Prokofiev’s Second Violin Concerto and Vaughan Williams’ ‘Lark Ascending’.
 He lead the Militaire Orchestra, for many years performing at venues such as the Mansion House and Guildhall in the City of London, and the Royal Naval College Greenwich.
 Our present leader, Andy Laing, has also led the Morley College Symphony Orchestra, the Ealing Symphony Orchestra, the Hatfield Philharmonic, the Forest Philharmonic, the London City Ballet Orchestra and in the 1990s spent much time on stage at the Royal Shakespeare Company.

 There has been a gradual widening of the Orchestra’s repertoire in recent years.
 Many amateur orchestras have played Beethoven Symphonies and a smattering of Mozart and Schubert.
 But few will have tackled the Bliss Colour Symphony, all bar a couple of the Mahler Symphonies, the symphonies of Prokofiev, Nielsen, Rachmaninov, Shostakovich, Sibelius and Walton, or the major ballet suites by Ravel and Stravinsky.
 We have also been lucky enough to give one of the early performances of Elgar’s Symphony no 3 in the “elaboration” by Anthony Payne (former BSO President) and to play The Planets, a work that Adrian Brown had studied with Boult using his original score with Holst’s markings!
 And who could forget Act 1 of Die Walküre, with Janice Watson, John Upperton and Oliver Gibbs in 2014, some of the most dramatic and technically difficult music the Orchestra has ever performed.